go101/go101/README.md

-<b>Go 101</b> is a book focusing on Go syntax/semantics, and all kinds of details.
+<b>Go 101</b> is a book focusing on Go syntax/semantics and all kinds of details.
+The book is also try to help gophers understand Go deeply and thoroughly.

 ### Install And Update